 Yes, the particular principles of coordination in evolution must in some ways differ from those in individual development, as we will see shortly.
 In fact, they will not be the same in any two, distinct contexts.
 But whatever the principles are, we will not discover them by looking at the laws of physics and chemistry.
 We will begin to grasp them only when we are able to read each particular context in terms of its own meanings, self-realizing powers, and directions of movement.
 We are already pretty good at this in the case of individual development.
 There is no reason not to try looking in an analogous way at evolving populations.

 I pointed out above that we no more understand the nature and origin of the observed power of coordination in living organisms than we do the nature and origin of physical law.
 But I would add: just as, through observation, the physicist can learn about the working of ideal (immaterial) laws and forces, so the biologist can learn about the working of the teleological activity of living beings.
-In general, biologists do not have a particularly difficult time of it.
+In general, biologists do not have a particularly difficult time of it (even if they are blindsighted about their own understanding).
 Nor does any pet owner or observer of nature.

 It is true that, in the organism (and in all biology), diverse processes are coordinated toward a common end.
 And it is also true that this is understandable only because a principle of interpenetration is universal in biology.
 The general rule is that we always find ourselves looking at wholes embedded within still larger wholes, and contexts overlapping other contexts.
 This is clearly evident when we consider the integrated unity of a physical body with all its cells, tissues, and organs.
 It may take some effort, but we have to learn to think in terms of this embeddedness of wholes and overlapping of contexts.

-In Chapter 6 (“Context: Dare We Call It Holism?”), we heard how the botanist Agnes Arber described the relative character of organic wholes:
+In Chapter 6 we heard how the botanist Agnes Arber described the relative character of organic wholes:

 From flocks, herds, and schools, to bee and ant colonies, to parasitic and symbiotic pairs, to more or less closely aggregated communities of cells, to the highly differentiated and elaborately integrated cells of our own bodies — there are many different contexts of agency.
-The one thing we can know directly is that we discover agency and intention wherever we find participants bound together in more or less centered activities that unfold along a continuous and well-directed pathway according to their own distinctive meanings.
+The one thing we can know directly is that we discover agency and intention wherever we find participants bound together in a larger, more or less focal community that unfolds its activity along a continuous and well-directed pathway according to its own distinctive meanings.

 If, as Arber suggests, biology presents us with interpenetrating wholes, then we should also expect to see interpenetrating agencies expressed in those wholes.
 The distinctive character of, say, a mammalian genus (or any other taxonomic group) is not silenced by, but rather informs, the character of each species within the group.

 Anthropomorphism is indeed a supreme danger in biology.
 Think, for example, of all the human activity we rather blindly import into the organism when we analogize it to a machine.
-(See below.)
+(See the section about the machine model of organisms in Chapter 10.)
 Similarly, it would be highly misleading to think of biological agency as if it were like the directive activity of a sovereign and individual human agent.

-It is true that, when we speak of agency, we speak of a capacity we ourselves routinely exercise.
-But at the same time we must admit that our experience of our own agency is closely bounded on all sides by mystery.
+It is true that, when we speak of agency, we speak of capacities we ourselves routinely and, at times, consciously exercise.
+But we must also admit that our experience of our own agency is closely bounded on all sides by mystery.
 We do not fully understand where our thoughts and actions come from, or how our intentions move our bodies.
 It would be a mistake to clothe the mystery of biological agency in the imagined form of a grandly sovereign, all-knowing human individual.

-And if we cannot be entirely clear about the sources of agency in our own lives, we can hardly be dogmatic about the nature of the agency — or diverse agencies — at work in a single bee colony, a particular species of rodent, or the biosphere as a whole.2 In the chapter, “Mysteries”,3 I looked at certain puzzles about agency and purposiveness in biology.
-But this much can be added here:
+And if we cannot be entirely clear about the sources of agency in our own lives, we can hardly be dogmatic about the nature of the agency — or diverse agencies — at work in a single bee colony, a particular species of rodent, or the biosphere as a whole.

-Nothing prevents us from being good observers of biological activity, which is also to be observers of the actual working of biological agency.
+But nothing prevents us from being good observers of living beings, which is also to be observers of the clear manifestations of biological agency.
 In this way we become familiar with the complex and perhaps many-voiced character — the way of being — of particular organisms.
 We learn to know “from the inside” one species as distinct from another.
 And we can try our best to bring the same disciplined observation to bear on ecological settings, communities of organisms, or the entire historical panorama of evolution.

 We do not need to understand the “ultimate nature” of agency in order to describe its immediate manifestations.
 This is a truth familiar to us, for we have no difficulty describing with more or less insight the character of a friend, even though we do not know the ultimate nature of the human being.